 The Embassy cannot conduct the examination with its own personnel, but must be supported by a trusted lawyer, other trusted persons, as well as specialized information agencies.
 The final evaluation and report is executed by the consular officer of the Embassy.

-A processing time of four to six months must be expected.
-The Embassy will confirm the receipt of the official request for the examination and will give an update to the requesting German authority after two to three months.
+A processing time of three to four months must be expected.
+The Embassy will confirm the receipt of the official request for the examination and will give an update to the requesting German authority after approximately two months.
 Due to the time-intensive processing, the Embassy will not be able to answer additional inquiries about the status of the document checking.